Once I understood this chart, my work as an educator changed. Instead of rolling the rock uphill, I nudge the rock where it naturally wants to go.

 The most difficult problem I have faced in my professional life has been helping faculty and early childhood educators learn to lead it.
 One reason might be that it’s uncomfortable learning a new way to behave.
 Another might be that it’s unfathomable to educators who have grown up under authoritarian and coercive practices, which is the way most of us experienced school.
 As students, we remained mostly passive, expected to listen as the teacher told us things, assigned things, and graded things.
 We had little choice but to acquiesce.
 That’s how most schools are organized in this culture, despite the obvious fact that the traditions of school have little to do with how brains work and learners learn.

 The depth of the interrelated ideas represented by The Learning Frame cannot be conveyed in words very easily, since the understandings are constructed not given.
-Those who have been participants in learner-centered, constructivist experiences may understand more easily.
-Others may find it difficult to trust that learners will learn best in amiable spaces that are structured for openness and uncertainty.
-Sometimes I think it is essential to experience the curiosity, energy, and generativeness oneself in order to understand how all involved — participants, facilitators, and observers — are energized by the joy that is present.
+Those who have been participants in learner-centered, constructivist experiences probably see it immediately: it’s natural life.
+Those with traditional do-as-you-are required school experiences often find it difficult to trust that learners will learn best in amiable spaces that are structured for openness and uncertainty.
+But we know the Learning Frame is “right” when we experience the curiosity, energy, and generativeness oneself and understand how all involved — participants, facilitators, and observers — are energized by the joy that is present.

 Maybe people are afraid.
-They may see the lifting of control, prescription, and authority as leading to chaos — dualistic thinking — which John Dewey called “either-or” thinking: either have control or face confusion.
-That continuum doesn’t apply here, structure is tangibly present and behavior is orderly, without reliance on traditional power relationships.
-What happens each day is essentially an experiment based on the best ideas that emerge from a reciprocal process where both learner and facilitator are learning at the same time.
-Gradually classrooms run more smoothly as a cooperative culture of inquiry allows natural intelligence, wisdom, and openness to emerge.
-Those who build spaces for learners as depicted in The Learning Frame have to let go of fear, step into uncertainty, survive, and experience for themselves the emerging richness of a democratic learning community.
+I know what that feels like; I was afraid of chaos, too.
+The imagined lifting of control will lead to chaos — dualistic thinking — which John Dewey called “either-or” thinking: either we have control or we have confusion.
+That two headed arrow doesn’t apply here; this is something else entirely.
+Structure is tangibly present and behavior is orderly, without reliance on traditional power relationships.
+What happens each day is an experiment based on the best ideas that emerge from a reciprocal process where both learner and facilitator are learning at the same time.
+Gradually school runs more smoothly as the culture evolves based in cooperation and genuine interest.
+This culture of inquiry allows natural intelligence, wisdom, and openness to emerge.
+Those who build spaces for learners as depicted in The Learning Frame can let go of fear, step into uncertainty, survive, and experience for themselves the emerging richness of a democratic learning community.

 Disarming Power: the Learner as Protagonist

 The validity of The Learning Frame can be found in its resonance with everyday experience.
 When each of us learns something new and learns it deeply enough for it to become an integral part of ourselves, we recognize we have changed.
-Others do, too.
+Others can recognize the change, too.
 We know from wearing a new vision prescription that brains somehow make sense of what is around us, which we must believe also applies to our changing phenomenological, cultural, interpersonal experiences.
-Schools evolve when a community of students, families and educators work together at creating relational spaces for learning.
-The Learning Frame attempts to convey how to help that happen.
+Schools evolve when a community of students, families and educators work together at creating relational spaces for living.
+To me, that’s the most useful way to define learning.

 I can empathize with the problem of how to start creating these non-traditional spaces and intentions.
 It is difficult — and some think impossible — to see how to get from current practice to the place the Learning Frame describes.
 I know it has been helpful for me to see on one page how the flow of learner’s passages alters the attentiveness of facilitators.